insilica/rs-srvc/docs/ref/event/label.rst

 ``data.required`` is required.
 It is a boolean that specifies whether a label must be answered for a document, or if the answer may be left blank.

-``data.type`` is required.
-It is a string that may be used by labelling steps to determine what form label answers may take.